Boundedness of Journ\'{e} operators with matrix weights: Dyadic strong Christ--Goldberg maximal function

 \section{Dyadic strong Christ--Goldberg maximal function}

-In this section we briefly study matrix-weighted bounds for biparameter maximal functions, by following the same strategy as in the one-parameter case due to Christ--Goldberg \cite{Michael Christ and Goldberg} and Goldberg \cite{goldberg}.
-Such bounds (and their vector-valued counterparts, see Subsection \ref{s: vector-valued maximal function} below) are crucial for estimating the noncancellative terms in Martikainen's representation \eqref{martikainen representation} (see Sections \ref{s: general Journe} and \ref{s: general Journe-pnot2} below).
+In this section we briefly study matrix-weighted bounds for biparameter maximal functions.
+These and their vector-valued counterparts (see Subsection \ref{s: vector-valued maximal function} below) are crucial for estimating the non-cancellative terms in Martikainen's representation \eqref{martikainen representation} (see Section \ref{s: non-cancellative}).
+What follows is based on previous works \cite{Michael Christ and Goldberg} and \cite{goldberg}.